mindaugasw/statusbar-converter/docs/README.md

 ## Installation on macOS

 - Download the latest release from [GitHub](https://github.com/mindaugasw/statusbar-converter/releases)
-- Extract zip
+- Extract zip into `Applications`
 - On macOS you must manually remove quarantine attribute, because the app is not signed:
   `xattr -d com.apple.quarantine /Applications/Statusbar\ Converter.app/`
 - Start the app.
 A new icon will appear on the statusbar
 - To automatically launch the app on boot, go to System Preferences, search for `Login items` and add the app